The home loan that lets first-time buyers put as little as 3 percent down

 Help with closing costs: If you're still struggling to put down 3 percent and also cover closing costs, you can take advantage of SONYMA's Down Payment Assistance Loans (DPALs).

-He notes that although the DPAL does not involve monthly payments, you will have to pay a portion back if you sell within the first 10 years.
+He notes that although the DPAL does not require monthly payments, under the first option, you will have to pay a portion back if you sell within the first 10 years.
 "The loan self-amortizes by month.
 For example, if you sell in year seven, you have to pay 30 percent of the DPAL back," he said.

 Buyer privacy: In the past, sellers may have deemed a buyer who must borrow that much money as a less-than-ideal financial prospect.
 Recent changes mean "the seller doesn't have to find out.
 In the past, there was a purchase affidavit, but that no longer needs to be signed by the seller prior to the application," Lucia said.